rhinopotamus/rhinopotamus.github.io/_posts/2025-01-30-card-activity-calc-2.md

 This activity was really fun, and in particular we had a great discussion about one group's wrong-on-purpose sentence: "The integral of the derivative is the original function."
 The reason this sentence is wrong is precisely the *first* moral of the FTC, which I was very stoked to see emerge from an activity that I wanted to hit the *second* moral of the FTC.

 This activity also set the stage for the wrap-up discussion: at the beginning of class, a student asked, "what's the difference between 'integral' and 'antiderivative'?"
-I told them that I wanted them to re-ask the question at the end, and then we had a nice discussion about definte vs indefinite integrals, which leads nicely into next week's classes about $u$-substitution and integration by parts.
+I told them that I wanted them to re-ask the question at the end, and then we had a nice discussion about definite vs indefinite integrals, which leads nicely into next week's classes about $u$-substitution and integration by parts.

 ## Lessons for next time